Product Portfolio & Case Studies

 The Problem

-Enterprise AI products fail at the last mile — not because the technology doesn't work, but because organizations don't change how they work.
+Enterprise AI products fail at the last mile.
+The technology works.
+What breaks is the organization, because people do not change how they work just because a tool arrives.
 Microsoft's Copilot for M365 was technically ready.
-The challenge was human adoption: getting 17,000+ employees across a global enterprise to integrate AI into their daily workflows in a way that translated to measurable business value.
+The hard part was human adoption: getting 17,000+ employees across a global enterprise to fold AI into their daily workflows in a way that showed up as measurable business value.

 My Role & Decisions

-I owned the end-to-end product adoption strategy — defining the rollout roadmap, KPIs, and user segmentation model.
-Key decisions: (1) Prioritized a cohort-based rollout over a big-bang launch to build internal champions first; (2) Designed executive coaching frameworks that translated AI capability into role-specific workflows, rather than generic training; (3) Built feedback loops from user research directly into the adoption roadmap, enabling rapid iteration on onboarding flows and messaging; (4) Created a measurement model that tied product usage metrics to business outcomes, making the ROI case visible to leadership.
+I owned the full product adoption strategy: the rollout roadmap, the KPIs, and the user segmentation model.
+Key decisions: (1) Prioritized a cohort-based rollout over a big-bang launch to build internal champions first; (2) Designed executive coaching frameworks that turned AI capability into role-specific workflows instead of generic training; (3) Built feedback loops from user research straight into the adoption roadmap, so onboarding flows and messaging could iterate fast; (4) Created a measurement model that tied product usage to business outcomes and made the ROI case visible to leadership.

 What I Learned

-Adoption is a product problem, not a training problem.
-The moment we reframed onboarding as a product surface — with its own user stories, friction points, and iteration cycles — the engagement numbers changed.
-The frameworks I built to solve this are now standardized across multiple Microsoft business units.
+Adoption is a product problem.
+Teams keep solving it like a training problem.
+The moment we treated onboarding as a product surface, with its own user stories, friction points, and iteration cycles, the engagement numbers changed.
+The frameworks I built for it are now standard across multiple Microsoft business units.

 120%